Moving at speed with software advancements

 Drew Formica: I think really what we learned from that incident was that securing the network really isn't enough and that we need to know what's in our software because we need to know the dependencies that we have so that we can understand what our risk profile is when new vulnerabilities are identified.
 It also reinforced that we have to design our systems to validate access at all levels of the software, across systems, down each system.

-Drew Formica: For example, if I have access to a system, that doesn't necessarily mean that I should have access to all services in that system, or even all of the records that that service can provide me, even down to the level of, I might not need access to all of the data attributes on a particular record.
+Drew Formica: For example, if I have access to a system, that doesn't necessarily mean that I should have access to all services in that system, or even all of the records that service can provide me, even down to the level of, I might not need access to all of the data attributes on a particular record.
 So, by limiting the access to certain fields, by knowing what vulnerabilities we have, and understanding your baseline, we're able to secure our data and access to parts of the system so that if a bad actor gains access somewhere in your network, somewhere in your system, we're able to isolate and compartmentalize them and not let them move horizontally throughout and carry on with parts of the mission, isolating and stopping the one area that they got into.

 Shaunté Newby: Sounds like zero trust, right?
 It is.